 - Locating financial assistance to meet basic needs (housing, utilities) and to pay for other necessary items.
 We can also help participants access donated items.

 - Locating after-school programs that include children with disabilities.

 - Locating social activities or social interest groups.

 - Educating participants and their families about how to navigate the disability services system.

-- Linking to non-Medicaid resources related to financial planning, renting, or purchasing a home, or applying for publicly-funded housing.
+- Linking to non-Medicaid resources related to financial planning, renting or purchasing a home, or applying for publicly-supported housing.